davislyu/TaskManagment-Chakra-UI/README.md

 npm run dev

 # Start JSON Server
-npx json-server --watch ./data/db.json --port 3000
+npx json-server --watch ./data/db.json
 ```

-Your API will be available at `http://localhost:3000`, and the React app will be available at `http://localhost:5173`.
+Your API will be available at `http://localhost:3000/tasks`, and the React app will be available at `http://localhost:5173`.

 ## Running the Project